MikeRogers0/MikeRogersIO/src/_posts/2019-11-02-how-to-set-cache-control-headers-for-rails-webpacker-and-sprockets-assets.md

 ---
 layout: post
 title: How to set "Cache-Control" headers for Rails Webpacker & Sprockets Assets
-categories:
- – blog
-published: true
-meta:
 description: Fix that pesky "Serving static assets with an efficient cache policy" PageSpeed suggestion.
-  index: true
 ---

 If you've ever run a fairly bog standard Ruby on Rails application through a Page Speed testing service (like [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/)), you'll most likely see a suggestion like: